 Aside from your phone, here’s what you should look into getting your hands on:

 What’s the use of urban survival gear if you don’t have a backpack to store it all in?
 A plastic bag is out of the question, and so is just strapping everything to your body unless you want to be a walking target.
-With that said, get a backpack that won’t catch attention but is functional enough to store all the things you need to carry with you.
+With that said, get a backpack that doesn’t catch attention but is functional enough to store all the things you need to carry with you.

 Emergency Solar Charger

 If you’re in a highly urbanized area, chances are when SHTF, power will be down as well.
 Power banks will work great, but when it runs out of juice, it’s done.
-That’s why an emergency solar charger as part of your gear will make things better.
-With it, you can recharge your phone, your emergency radio, your power banks, even your flashlight.
+That’s why an emergency solar charger as part of your urban gear will make things better.
+With it, you can recharge your phone, your emergency radio, your power banks, and even your flashlight.

 In an urban setting, getting your hands on drinkable water is going to be hard.
 You can’t just walk into a store and grab a bottle, nor do you want to fight the crowd of panicked people for that.
 Supposedly, you should have drinking water on you, 3 gallons to a person.

 Four-Way Water Key

 A portable water filter will be easy to store in your bag and can be a pretty helpful tool in times of need.
 It’s a good backup to have on you and can do well in both the urban setting and in the wilderness.